 Fellows participate in resident education through didactic lectures, Cornea Grand Rounds presentations biannually, journal club at faculty homes, corneal surgery and refractive surgery wet labs, and regular interaction with residents rotating on service.
-Fellows have access to the state-of-the-art, 600 square-foot Timken Microsurgical Education Laboratory at Cleveland Clinic Cole Eye Institute.
+Fellows have access to the state-of-the-art, 600 square-foot Timken Microsurgical Education Laboratory at the Cole Eye Institute.
 Research opportunities abound by virtue of the clinical pathology encountered each day and access to several active research programs in anterior segment areas (see below).

 Major activities on the cornea and refractive surgery service:

 - Over 3,000 refractive procedures performed each year: LASIK, PRK, SMILE, PTK, phakic IOL, refractive lens exchange, and topography-guided ablation

 - Treatment of complex corneal and ocular surface diseases (infectious, immune, traumatic, optical, dystrophic)

 - High volume of PKP, DMEK, DSAEK, DALK and corneal crosslinking

 - Corneal biomechanics (computational modeling, OCT elasticity imaging, and Brillouin microscopy) (3 NEI R01 grants)